he pope is about to crown a kneeling emperor. The pope lets the emperor kiss his feet,

 The different artists show clearly that the emperor has the pope's foot in

-Only Bechstein (to the right) is more ambiguous.
+Only Bechstein (to the left) is more ambiguous.
 His drawing could easily give

 the impression that the emperor is folding his hands in a silent prayer.